Financial-Times/dj-sheet-reader/README.md

 ## Usage

 First, you'll need a Google API Service Account email and key.
-A service account reads/writes data from the Google API on behalf Google user/email: this is known as the "subject" account.
+A service account reads/writes data from the Google API on behalf of a Google user/email.
+See the `auth` configuration options below.

 ```js
 const SheetReader = require('@financial-times/sheet-reader')